-Put together the four authors have over 60 years of teaching and research in b-to-b marketing and management in and outside Africa.
+Collectively the four authors have over 60 years of teaching and research in B-to-B marketing and management in and outside Africa.
 They have the managerial and consulting experience that has enabled them to combine theory with practice.
-Their experience and expertise provided the needed background to uniquely integrate teaching and research with the realities of the African b-to-b market.
-Their knowledge and insight into the subject are unparalleled.
+Their experience and knowledge provide the needed background to uniquely integrate teaching and research with the realities of the African B-to-B market.
+Their command of and insight into the subject are unparalleled.

 Table of Contents

 Introduction and Learning Objectives

 How is marketing done?